lignumsystem/lignum-core/qt-workbench/README.txt

 Note 3: On Windows the  LignumWb binary is generated either into debug or release subdirectory depending on the CONFIG option to qmake.
 This is the default behaviour with Qt compilation tools on Windows.

+Note 4: You  may need to update paths to GLU  (GL utility) library and glu.h header  file depending the Qt  installation directory.
+Currently the  path  to  Qt  installation  directoy is  assumed  to  begin  with C:\prog\QtSDK.

 Linux Notes